guslafda/Corpus_Christi_data/README.md

 kindly made available to me by Philip Roelli at the University of Zürich (https://mlat.uzh.ch/browser?path=/38).

 The data is a compilation of nouns and adjectives which have possibly undergone a semantic shift under the effect of Christianity.
 Note that some of them are false-positive, hence these word lists need to be verified in a qualitative analysis.
+Also included are two metadata files, where the document_ids belonging to the documents included in the *Patrologia Latina* and *Latinitas Antiqua* corpora can be searched for.

 For more information about how the data was compiled and a more detailed analysis, refer to: